Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/3-Data_Availability_and_Sharding/Data_Availability_and_Sharding_Slides.md

 ### Bonus

-- Reed-Solomon encoding actually works with finite fields, not bytes
 - Polkadot uses a field of size 2ˆ16 with efficient arithmetic
 - Polkadot uses an FFT-based Reed-Solomon algorithm (no Lagrange)